graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 mix the documented "graphtype-first" approach with the CLR types to implement anything not supported by the auto-registering graph types.

+### 17. `IGraphQLSerializer` implementations support serialization of `ExecutionError` instances.

+Previously, only when serializing an `ExecutionResult` instance would `ExecutionError` instances be properly serialized.
+Now you may serialize a `ExecutionError` instance directly and it will be handled by the specified `IErrorInfoProvider` and serialized correctly.
+This can be useful when implementing the newer `graphql-transport-ws` WebSockets protocol.

 ## Breaking Changes

 ### 1. UnhandledExceptionDelegate